hurrialice/cs109/Discrimination_Analysis.md

 From the above US map, most northern states have lower rejection rates while southern states have higher rejection rates.
 This trend may show some discrimination in Lending Club.

+### Difference Between Actual and Expect Number of Rejects

 ```python